 The Ryukyuan language (also known as Luchuan) is a unique type of language in the sense that it is not actually that much related to the Japanese language at all.
 It is a recognized language and is mainly spoken in Kagoshima and Okinawa prefecture.
 It is mutually unintelligible, which is perhaps one of the reasons why there are not a lot of language enthusiasts are interested in this one.
 Just like Ainu languages, this one is also considered an endangered language.

 Bonin is one of those that you can easily relate to since it is based on the type of English spoken in Bonin islands.
 Just like the two languages we have discussed, this one is also quickly becoming an endangered one which is why the government is focusing on preserving and reviving their indigenous languages.

-As we reach this part of the post, we hope that you were able to learn more about the common Japanese languages existing up to this day.
-While there are many other languages spoken in the country, the ones we have featured in this post are those that are pretty popular and are gaining attention.
+As we reach this part of the post, we hope that you were able to learn more about the most common spoken languages in Japan.
+While there are many other languages spoken in the country, the ones we have featured in this post are those that are pretty popular and are gaining a lot of attention.
 As mentioned, some of those are considered minority languages.
 What makes it popular today is that the locals are trying their best to preserve some of these languages and prevent extinction.